A Little Bit About MePosted by: admin | Posted on: February 4, 2018

 Under the bridge in downtown Los Angeles, CA lead singer Anthony Kiedis would gain experience which would later transcend the popular music of the 1990’s and ultimately, his musical career.

 The founding members of the Red Hot Chili Peppers graduated from Fairfax High in 1980.
 Members and best friends from the age of 15, Anthony Kiedis – singer, Michael Flea Balazary – bassist, and Hillel Slovak – guitarist and Jack Irons – drummer ran the Hollywood streets as drug-crazed yet musically-driven teenagers.
 For many years they lived on the streets or artisan galleries where only musicians would be able to live part-time in LA area.
 During the day they each held dead-end jobs such as working in an animal shelter or a runner for a label executive.
 But at night they would go to the hottest clubs and play their hearts out.
 In late ’83, a stunt that sky-rocketed them into the limelight took place at the Kit Kat Club, a local strip club in Hollywood.
-When they went on stage for an encore performance, they stripped down and put a sock on their…” rock out with sock out” near Boat Detailing Fort Myers.

 At the time they were discovered, they had a setlist of about 6 songs.
 Flea brought in his punk and jazz influences with his bass playing, developing what is now known as slapping.